Lighthouse Family

-Lighthouse Family were a British musical duo that rose to prominence in the mid-1990s and initially remained active until the early 2000s.
+Lighthouse Family were a British pop soul duo that rose to prominence in the mid-1990s and initially remained active until the early 2000s.
 Singer Tunde Baiyewu and songwriter Paul Tucker formed the act in 1993 in Newcastle upon Tyne, England, after meeting while studying at university and both working at the same bar.
 Their 1995 debut album Ocean Drive sold more than 1.8 million copies in the UK alone and established them as a popular easy listening duo throughout Europe.

-They are best known for their worldwide hit "High", which reached number four on the UK Singles Chart and number one in Australia.
-Other well known songs include "Goodbye Heartbreak", "Lifted", "Lost in Space", "Ocean Drive" and "Raincloud".
+They are best known for their worldwide hit "High", which peaked at number four on the UK Singles Chart and topped the charts in Australia.
+Other well-known songs include "Goodbye Heartbreak", "Lifted", "Lost in Space", "Ocean Drive" and "Raincloud".
 The duo's first studio album in 18 years, Blue Sky in Your Head, was released on 5 July 2019.

 Career

 Formation and record deal

 Both Baiyewu and Tucker were working in bars when they first met; together, they recorded demos of a number of songs Tucker had written during the late 1980s.
 Among these, a demo of "Ocean Drive" attracted the attention of Polydor Records A&R director Colin Barlow, who, in 1993, signed the band to a six-month development deal.

-In the wake of an economic recession in the UK, British record labels were, at the time, primarily signing artists with the goal of short-term profit.
+In the wake of an economic recession in the United Kingdom, British record labels were, at the time, primarily signing artists with the goal of short-term profit.
 In contrast, Barlow, in The Times, expected that the band could last for "ten years or more".
 At the time of the launch of the first album, Polydor's investments in the band totaled £250,000.
 Producer Mike Peden's hiring was described as a "big spend", and music videos were filmed overseas in Los Angeles and Las Vegas.